Grunt-139/AzureGhostReplay/README.md

 ###WriteFromBuffer(callback)

-Takes the data stored on the server within the current sessions 'buffer' and writes it to Azure
+Takes the data stored on the server within the current sessions 'buffer' and writes it to Azure The buffer is cleared if the write operation is successful

 * **Parameters :**
   * Callback(data) : Function to handle the Server response, if null a default callback will fire - Event ID is WRITE_FROM_BUFFER